 The man checking out at the cash register was three dollars short to pay for his groceries.
-The cahier had begun to pull things out of his bag to cover the money he was short.
-I grabbed for my wallet to get the three dollars when the man in front of me told the cashier he would pay for it.
+As the cashier began pulling things out of his bag to cover the money he was short, I grabbed for my wallet.
+Before I could get the three dollars the man in front of me told the cashier he would pay for it.
 I had lost out on doing a good deed.

 I regularly ran Corrective Thinking groups for delinquent adolescents while working at the Department of Juvenile Justice in Las Vegas, Nevada.
 One of the class exercises I would have the kids do was to do a “random act of kindness to a stranger.”
 The adolescents would have to report back to class what kindness they had done, what the person said to them afterward, and how they felt when it was over.
 These young people reported returning wallets and money that had fallen out of people’s pockets or purses, buying food for or giving money to the homeless, and other smaller acts like opening the door for someone.

-The reason I had the kids do this assignment was for them to experience the “good feeling” that comes from doing something for someone.
-Acts of kindness are not just for delinquent adolescents to learn and experience, they are for every one of us who have forgotten what it feels like to do a good deed.
-Dear Abby and Miss Manners, where are you when we need you.
+The reason for this assignment was to allow them to experience the “good feeling” that comes from doing something beyond yourself and for someone else.
+Acts of kindness are not just for delinquent adolescents to learn and experience, they are for every one of us who have forgotten what it feels like to do a good deed and get your mind off of your problems for a while.
+Dear Abby and Miss Manners, where are you when we need you?

 Back to the young man in the story above.
-Notice how a homework task that had been given brought about a change in his behavior.
+Notice how a homework task that had been given brought about a change in his future behavior.
 Old behavior, keep the phone.
 New behavior, return the phone.
-What can be missed is that the homework assignment was a thought that was placed into his thinking.
+What can be missed is how the homework assignment replaced an old thought with a new one in his thinking.
 And that thought had the ability to change his behavior.